Gavin-Persad/predictions/plan.md

 -
 - dashboard - links need to be routed to page with props, enter scores, league, george cup, lavery cup
-- dashboard - george cup tile - should show when user was knocked out
+- dashboard - george cup tile - should show when user was knocked out -
+- message panel - dashboard needs refreshed to show changes when adding deleting or editing messages -
+- Profile Settings - Delete account button needs to be added back -
+- all game lists - not working off of time, but off of date, this means host has to wait until midnight on the day of the last fixture to update the scores.
+I will need to ensure all logic is run through the utils/gameWeekStatus file for conformity and have this run on time rather than date.

 23. Bugs